 While the DCM investigation is ongoing, it remains a complicated matter.
 To date, the FDA hasn't deemed any grain-free products unsafe, but the Pet Food Institute continues to study the link between nonhereditary DCM and diet (particularly those containing high proportions of legumes and pulses).

-What Is the Best Food for Dogs?
+Answering the Big Question: What is the Best Food for Dogs?

-Ultimately, the best diet for your dog is the one that mimics their ancestral diet--a naturally grain-free diet made up of high-quality animal protein, fat, and edible bone.
+Ultimately, the best diet for your dog is the one that mimics their ancestral diet—a naturally grain-free diet made up of high-quality animal protein, fat, and edible bone.
 This is the most biologically appropriate diet for our canines and one they've been thriving on for millennia.
 So let's feed them what they were designed to eat.
 Let's feed raw.

 Take our quiz now to find out how much it would cost to get your pup started on We Feed Raw.